WebDevStudios/CollabPress/readme.txt

 = 1.2.4 =
 * Hardened security for all projects, task lists, and tasks
-* Added new task email filters for subject and body
+* Added new task and comment email filters for subject and body

 = 1.2.3 =
 * Removed remaining Google Hosted jQuery